 - Distinguish what factors are contributing to mental agility and health, as well as to fatigue and burnout

-- Reconstruct your strategic plan for the creative power of resilience based on strategies that work
+- Reconstruct your strategic plan for the power of resilience based on strategies that work

 The feedback from our physicians for Dr. Pelletier’s Resilience workshop was overwhelmingly positive.
 We have rarely if ever received as many 10 out of 10 in our physician engagement events.
 The group appreciated how informative, supportive and eye-opening her content was as well as Marie-Helene’s engaging and energetic style.
 They reported leaving with a specific action plan and commitment to incorporate research-based resilience-building strategies in by the following week.
 Many commented on the need to bring this workshop to other physicians - colleagues and leaders included, which I fully agree with.

 — Emergency Physician Co-Chair, Vancouver Physician Staff Association (VGH, UBC, GFS and Vancouver Community)

 I reached out to Dr. Marie-Helene Pelletier to present a bilingual keynote address at the annual Symposium of the Association of Professional Executives of the Public Service of Canada (APEX) in 2015.
 This is a group of over 600 executives, some who were in the room, most attending via videoconferencing from other Canadian cities.
 To this day, I still put Dr. Pelletier’s name forward when asked about compelling speakers on workplace mental health and resilience.
 Working and interacting with Marie-Hélène in preparation for the event was effortless and professional.
 Her session was one of the best received of the entire event.
 Participants had noted her as being a thoughtful and well-prepared speaker, who delivered a highly relevant presentation with clear mastery of the subject and practical take-aways.

 — Deputy Executive Director and General Counsel, Environment Legal Services Department of Justice Canada